maxniedermeier/LLMs4PRP/README.md

 - The permission requests are **not actual user queries**, but generated prompts based on modified permission descriptions.
 - The data set as well as the code are provided for academic and research purposes only.
 - The Microsoft data was retrieved on **April 17, 2025**.
 We will **not track or incorporate future updates** made to the original data sources.

+## Contact

+If you have any questions about the publication or the shown material, please contact max.niedermeier@tum.de

+## Citation

+Paper is not yet published.